INFORMATION FOR 2018 WORKSHOP ATTENDEES

 DO NOT plug your guitar into a bass amp or keyboard amp and play loud.
 Those amps are not made for the frequencies and energy of electric guitar, and can be damaged.

 DO NOT plug your bass into a guitar or keyboard amp and play loud.
 You can damage the amp.
 If you must use a guitar amp because that is the only thing available, keep it low.
 This won’t work for Jam Sessions, so find a bass amp for that!

-Please bring your own drum set.
+YOU NEED TO BRING YOUR OWN DRUM SET.
+It will be locked up in your combo room all week.
+If you don’t own a set you will need to rent one.
+We have drum sets for Master Class but you need your own set for Combo.
 Label EVERY piece of equipment with your name using blue tape.
-You will leave everything in the Cafeteria on Sunday.
+You will leave everything in the small Gymnasium on Sunday July 22.
 A drum set will be provided for your audition.
 Please arrive by 8:15am Monday morning to move your equipment to your assigned combo room.